Green Gulch Farm Zen Center: History

 Green Gulch operates, in addition to the Zen center, a 7 or 8 acre organic vegetable farm and a 1 to 1.5 acre fruit, herb and flower garden.
 The fruit, herb and flower garden is, "arranged in a series of 'rooms' in the formal English style.
 In the bowl of the valley is the core of the gardens: an herbal circle of shrubs, roses and perennials, enclosed by a yew hedge with rose arbors and paths out to the larger garden.
 At the center of the circle is a Japanese snowbell (Styrax japonica) encircled by herbs and lichen-covered rocks."
 The garden is open daily from 9:00 a.m. to 4:00 p.m., though groups of more than six should call before arriving.
 Volunteers, also, are welcome to help cultivate the garden on Tuesdays from 9:00 a.m. to 12:00 p.m. (again, call in advance).
-The vegetable farm sustains the community living at Green Gulch and also sells its produce at various local farmers markets and to whole foods stores.
+The vegetable farm sustains the community living at Green Gulch and also sells its produce at various local farmers markets and stores.
 Green Gulch Farm also provides organic produce from the vegetable farm around the year to Greens Restaurant in San Francisco, a vegetarian restaurant where Annie Somerville is executive chef.